 Perfectionism versus ‘good enough’

-Apple’s clash with the Osborne Computer Corporation is interesting as a historical footnote, but it goes further than that.
-In fact, it represented the first of many design-oriented philosophical disagreements that characterized every major rivalry Apple has since been involved in: Apple versus IBM, Apple versus Microsoft, Apple versus Google, and most recently Apple versus Samsung.
+Apple’s competition with the Osborne Computer Corporation is interesting as a historical footnote, but it goes further than that.
+In fact, it represented the first of many design-oriented philosophical disagreements that characterized every major rivalry Apple has since been involved in: Apple versus IBM, Apple versus Microsoft, Apple versus Google, and, most recently, Apple versus Samsung.